Do You Have A Dull Achy Pain In Your Knee?

 - Hormone disturbances as a result of diabetes or growth hormone disorders that affect cartilage wear.
 Menopause often increases the progression of osteoarthritis of the knee.

 - Poor bone alignment or posture (your joints don't line up properly) can result in Chondromalacia patellae (Patella femoral syndrome and Runner's knee), which involves degeneration of the cartilage on the back of the knee cap.
 Women are more prone to this condition as they tend to have wider hips than men, which creates a wider angle at their knee.
 This can affect tracking of their knee cap and cause imbalanced weight on their joint, which can pose problems with instability, dislocation or pain (like a tire that is out of alignment, the treads will wear out on one side of the tire).
-You can often look at your shoe treads to see if one side of your heal is worn out more than the other to determine if you have alignment issues.
+You can often look at your shoe treads to see if one side of your heel is worn out more than the other to determine if you have alignment issues.

 Progression of Osteoarthritis can be classified into 5 stages of severity: